Skip to main content

 Meet the students

-Specialists in all aspects of molecular science and engineering are always in demand, and career prospects are strong.
-It is a very wide field, with areas including pharmaceuticals, life sciences, medicine and medical engineering, biotechnology, environmental technology, forensics, fine chemicals, consumer products, cosmetics, polymers, pulp and paper, food and agriculture, petroleum, mining and materials, microfabrication, and energy.
+Specialists in all aspects of chemistry are always in demand, and career prospects are strong.
+It is a very wide field, with areas including pharmaceuticals, life sciences, medical engineering, biotechnology, environmental technology, forensics, fine chemicals, consumer products, cosmetics, polymers, pulp and paper, food and agriculture, petroleum, mining and materials, microfabrication, and energy.
 There is also an increased need for consultants with specialist knowledge of patenting, scientific writing, venture capital and marketing, expertise for governmental bodies and authorities, as well as for doctoral students within the area.
-Graduates from the programme have, for example, gone on to positions as research scientists, PhD students, product managers, quality assurance officers, and sales representatives at workplaces such as AstraZeneca, KTH, Outokumpu, RISE, and Boston Consulting Group.
+Graduates from the programme have, for example, gone on to positions as research scientists, PhD students, product managers, quality assurance officers, and sales representatives at workplaces, such as AstraZeneca, Outokumpu, RISE, and Boston Consulting Group.
 Programme graduates are also found at numerous startup companies, both as owners and employees.

 Caroline Thunstedt IDUN Minerals